-If an enforced material change took place within their operations that would influence their carbon footprint the Member can use the Exceptional Circumstances clause detailed below in section 5.25 and make a case to rebaseline and restart their certification process as a Year one.
+If an enforced material change took place within their operations that would influence their carbon footprint, the Member can use the Exceptional Circumstances clause detailed below in section 5.25 and make a case to rebaseline and restart their certification process as a Year one.
 The Ruling is at Planet Mark's discretion and the review process may incur an additional administrative cost.
 Based on the timing of the enforced material change the Member may or may not avoid a period of decertification.

-Normalised comparison of YE2023 UK aviation emissions - see Annex 8
+2. Normalised comparison of 2023 UK aviation emissions - see Annex 8

-The Member will be able to recertify based on exceptional circumstances if the min 2.5% absolute or intensity carbon reduction requirement is achieved through a normalised air travel comparison (using 2022 emission factors for both YE2022 and YE2023 reporting period).
+The Member will be able to recertify based on exceptional circumstances if the minimum carbon reduction requirement is achieved through a normalised air travel comparison (using 2022 emission factors for both YE2022 and YE2023 reporting period).